 - Only 46% of respondents believe their employers actively support improvements to processes and efficiency.

-What This Means: Employees can boost their influence by presenting well-researched solutions, leveraging team support, and using available communication channels to drive change.
+What this means: Employees can boost their influence by presenting well-researched solutions, leveraging team support, and using available communication channels to drive change.

 Looking for a change of scenery?
 Our Resume Builder can help you land a new role by creating or updating your resume to meet the standards of the competitive job market.